Make a New Year’s Resolution for Divorce in 2018

 Resolution #2: Re-evaluate Finances and Update Documents

 There are many financial pitfalls associated with divorce, but there are also some hidden benefits.
-Consulting with a financial advisor, as well as creating a budget and revaluating your finances can help you throughout your divorce.
+Consulting with a financial adviser, as well as creating a budget and reevaluating your finances can help you throughout your divorce.

 An often forgotten, but incredibly important, part of divorce concerns your will and life insurance beneficiaries.
 Under New York State law, your spouse is entitled to a part of your estate if you pass on before your case is finalized.
 If you are allowed to do so, change your beneficiaries on life insurance policies and pension plans.
 (Your Judgment of Divorce may bar you from doing this, so always check with your attorney first!)